Milton To Become Hurricane Tonight, Florida Threat | Weather.com

 (For even more granular weather data tracking in your area, view your 15-minute forecast in our Premium Pro experience.)

-Wind Damage: Most of the new computer guidance suggests that a Category 2 or 3 hurricane could develop.
+Wind Damage: Most of the new computer guidance suggests that a Category 3 hurricane will develop, though some models have a stronger storm than this.
+Residents should prepare as if a Category 4 or 5 hurricane is anticipated.

 This system has the potential to bring damaging winds to the west-central or southwest Florida coast Tuesday night or on Wednesday, but exactly where those winds will occur and how strong they will be remains a question.